KelvinHoKaHim/mathematical-analysis-from-ground-up/_posts/2025-06-25-real-number.md

 Suppose that we have two stick $A$ and $B$, each with length $5$ units and $2$ units.
 We can describe the length of $A$ with the length of $B$ without explicitly referring to their common unit. which to express the relation of their length as ratios.
 In our case, the length of $A$ and $B$ has a ratio of $5:2$.
 Then, to find the length of $A$ given $B$, we can divide $B$ into two parts, then add up the length of that part five times.
 The resultant length of be equivalent to that of $A$.

-Putting all those cumbersome terminologies aside, this is basically saying that the relation of the length of $A$ and length of $B$ can be expressed
+Putting all those cumbersome terminologies aside, this is basically saying that the relation of the length of $A$ and length of $B$ can be expressed as

 $$
 length_A = \frac{5}{2} \times length_B
 $$